tasal9/ZamAI/Following-HEAD.md

 - Use `:checkhealth` to detect and fix common problems.

 ------------
+### 2021/3/4
+We have closed the github discussions in favour of our new forum https://neovim.discourse.group/.
+Please use that now.
+If there is some content from the github discussions you would like salvaged, contact us on gitter and we can restore it temporarily.

 ### 2021/3/3

 Neovim has a change in undofile format compared to older versions ( [#13973](https://github.com/neovim/neovim/pull/13973/) ).
 New versions of neovim will not read undofiles written by nvim before this PR (there will be an error message about incompatible version).
 Nvim 0.4 (or a master up to bda12927be84f0e0e05e885f9acb40a7ac2c5524 ) can be used to recover older undofiles, so if you worried about unsaved changes lurking around in undofiles it would make sense to keep such version around somewhere to recover them.